cambridge-cares/TheWorldAvatar/Agents/TravellingSalesmanAgent/README.md

 SPARQL queries are created for [UR in King's Lynn](inputs/UR/POIqueries/) use cases.

 ### 3.3 EdgeTableSQL
-[EdgeTable](https://docs.pgrouting.org/2.5/en/pgRouting-concepts.html#description-of-the-edges-sql-query-for-dijkstra-like-functions) describes the characteristic of the road networks.
-It is used to define the transport mode and road conditions during the calculation of isochrone.

-EdgeTableSQL refers to the cost table used for routing calculations.

-EdgeTableSQL are created for [UR in King's Lynn](inputs/UR/edgesSQLTable/) use cases.
+[EdgeTableSQL](https://docs.pgrouting.org/2.5/en/pgRouting-concepts.html#description-of-the-edges-sql-query-for-dijkstra-like-functions) describes the characteristic of the road networks.
+It represents the cost table used for routing calculations.
+EdgeTableSQL have been generated for [Urban Resillience (UR)](inputs/UR/edgesSQLTable/) use case in King's Lynn.

 ## 4. Build
 ### 4.1.
 GitHub Credentials